 I do understand the position of the manager, it's a pretty tough situation to be in, but the responsibility is 100% on the supervisor and not on the intern.

 There should never be a possibility for the intern to fail so spectacularly, they need to work in a controlled environment.

 Experience is the name every programmer gives to their mistakes.

 This topic is always up for debate and people will have their preferences, but I think this can be a really productive thing.
 Allow the intern to be the driver, while you observe their thought process and guide it.
 Over time this will help them see the patterns on their own.
 Another bonus of this exercise is that the intern can't get distracted by Whatsapp or reddit while you're sitting there with them, so they are more concentrated.

 Tech Talks, Books, etc

-There’s so many good tech talks on youtube, it’s important to share them with your interns.
-Otherwise you’re losing on an extra source of knowledge for them.
-I would suggest having a list of must-views and must-reads for the programming-language of your team’s choice.
+There are so many good tech talks on youtube, that it's important to share them with your interns.
+Otherwise, you're losing an extra source of knowledge for them.
+I would suggest having a list of must-views and must-reads for the programming language of your team’s choice.
 You can then have some Fun-Fridays where you watch those Tech Talks together or maybe some of your Senior engineers can hold their own internal tech talks (depending on the size of your company and the resources available)

-As crazy as it sounds, not everyone is aware how to mentor interns.
-A Guide with links to resources where one can learn how be a good mentor is a nice to have.
+As crazy as it sounds, not everyone is aware of how to be a good role model for interns.
+An overall cross-company guide with links to resources where one can learn how to be a good mentor is a very nice thing to have.